-Allied Pumps is the sole authorised Wilden pump distributor for Western Australia.
+Allied Pumps is the sole authorised Wilden pump distributor for Western Australia and supply:

 The centrifugal pump is the most used pump type in the world.
 The principle is simple, well-described and thoroughly tested, and the pump is robust, effective and relatively inexpensive to produce.